vkbo/novelWriter/docs/source/usage_project.rst

 The project tree allows drag & drop to a certain extent to allow you to reorder your documents and folders.
-Moving a document in the project tree will affect the text's position when you assemble your manuscript in the :guilabel:`Manuscript Build` tool.
+Moving a document in the project tree will affect the text's position when you assemble your manuscript in the :guilabel:`Compile Manuscript` tool.

 Drag & drop has only limited support for moving documents.
 In general, bulk actions are not allowed.
 This is deliberate to avoid accidentally messing up your project.
 If you make a mistake,